Arm-Examples/Helium-Optimization/General_optimizations/optimizing_c_functions.md

 It is possible to mix both ideas : vectorizing by slicing the data and adding more vectorization possibilities by unrolling the loop.

+> **Note:** If the loop body is long/complex, unrolling the loop can make it harder for the compiler to spot opportunity for auto-vectorization.

 In the above examples, we could work on several rows or several columns at the same time

 If you work on several rows and columns of the data at the same time, it means you work of sub-rectangles.
 You may slice those sub-rectangles vertically or horizontally depending on what is making more sense for the algorithms.